 The world of technology is rapidly evolving, but Lighthouse is here to help you feel confident when you use a computer or smartphone and to help you decide which piece of technology will benefit you most.
 We offer free typing classes, customized technology assessments and training to help narrow down which types of technology will most benefit you.
 You’ll then receive personalized training on its hardware and software.

-The Lighthouse also offers Tap Tap Tuesday on the first Tuesday of every month for introductory lessons to using iPhones and iPads.
+The Lighthouse also offers Tap Tap Tuesday on the first Tuesday of every month for introductory lessons to using smartphones and tablets.
 You can learn how to use your device to identify money, read the labels on items in your home such as cans or DVDs, and much more.

 We love providing an environment that fosters meaningful relationships between clients in our programs, and we don't want to see those relationships end when programs are completed.
-Fun 101 is a weekly open house for participants in vision rehab programs who are interested in maintaining social contact with their friends at Lighthouse.
+Fun 101 is a monthly open house for participants in vision rehab programs who are interested in maintaining social contact with their friends at Lighthouse.
 The program includes guest speakers, interactive activities, exploration of the arts, performances, parties, and more.
 Application required.

 "The Lighthouse is a Godsend... such a blessing in my life.
 The resources, support, offerings, and personnel are wonderful." - a grateful service recipient

 Lighthouse Louisiana offers a variety of programs to assist children with disabilities in developing their skills and preparing for a lifetime of success.

 Orientation & Mobility Training